 Well, lead nurture is about more than setting up a series of emails for your leads.

 To consider lead nurture within your lead management plan is to ask the questions:

 How should I segment my leads so I can create the most relevant communication content for each?

 What are the criteria for a lead entering an automation?

 How do I avoid overlap and over-saturation for leads within multiple automations?

 When should a lead be excluded or removed from an automation?

 Whilst your lead nurture strategy might cover some of this, your lead management plan is your opportunity to really consider the potential journey of your leads and how these can be safeguarded to avoid any negative experience.

-Last but not least, your Pardot lead management plan should consider the internal processes you need to make sure all leads that need it are followed up by the right person, at the right time, and in the right way.
+Last but not least, your plan for leads should consider the internal processes you need to make sure all that need it are followed up by the right person, at the right time, and in the right way.